Jyk-122/D-LLM/README.md

-# D-LLM(WIP)
+# D-LLM

-This repository is the official implementation of [D-LLM: A Token Adaptive Computing Resource Allocation Strategy for Large Language Models](https://openreview.net/pdf?id=UIOjGTKHQG).
+This repository is the official implementation of [D-LLM: A Token Adaptive Computing Resource Allocation Strategy for Large Language Models](https://papers.nips.cc/paper_files/paper/2024/hash/03469b1a66e351b18272be23baf3b809-Abstract-Conference.html).

 The implementation of algorithm is conducted on [Llama-2](https://github.com/Meta-Llama/llama?tab=readme-ov-file) currently.